 Ontario’s Old-Growth Forests is a 232 page full- colour book that was published in 2010.
 The first edition sold 3700 copies, a second edition is now available.
 It has a rating of 4.7/5 at amazon.ca and 4.44/5 at Goodreads (learn more).

 Michael is available for speaking engagements.
-His presentations typically focus on the wonder of old growth forests, and connections to larger sustainability issues including invasive species, climate change, protected areas, and the urban environment.
+His presentations typically focus on the wonder of old growth forests, as well as sustainability issues including invasive species, climate change, protected areas, and the urban environment.
 His presentations are essentially hopeful, without ignoring the very real challenges that face us.

 Email: info@oldgrowth.ca